This post may contain affiliate links. Please read our disclosure policy.

 What are the Best Apples For Applesauce?

 If you start researching which apples are the best to use in applesauce, you will encounter a million different answers.
-Each apple variety has a different taste, texture, response to heat, color, etc. However, your own personal preference will likely determine which delicious apples you prefer to use.
+Each apple variety has a different taste, texture, response to heat, color, etc. However, your own personal preference will likely determine which apple variety you prefer to use.
+Pink Lady Apples are my personal favorite.
+I use them for just about everything.
+Here are some other popular varieties:

 • McIntosh